FGF 8 Mouse

 Fibroblast Growth Factor 13 Human Recombinant

-FGF13 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 245 amino acids and having a molecular mass of 27.6kDa.
+Recombinant Human FGF13, produced in E. coli, is a single, non-glycosylated polypeptide chain comprised of 245 amino acids.
+It has a molecular weight of 27.6kDa.
+The purification of FGF-13 is carried out using proprietary chromatographic methods.

 Shipped with Ice Packs